 A Missouri jury awarded a plaintiff more than $140,000 after she was struck by an uninsured motorist in an accident that led to her herniated disc.

-The victim was awarded $100,000 to cover her compensation claim and another $33,000 to cover lawyer’s fees and an additional $10,000 in compensation because the insurance company had denied her payment for compensation, resulting in her filing a lawsuit.
+The victim was awarded $100,000 to cover her compensation claim, another $33,000 to cover lawyer’s fees, and an additional $10,000 in compensation because the insurance company had denied her compensation, resulting in her lawsuit.

 Talk to Our Insurance Coverage Dispute Lawyers Today

-This arrangement postpones payment of all your legal services until after we have successfully resolved your case through a negotiated settlement or a jury trial award.
+This arrangement postpones payment of all your legal services until we successfully resolve your case through a negotiated settlement or a jury trial award.

-In addition, we offer a “No Win/No-Fee” Guarantee which means if we are unable to secure financial compensation on your behalf, you owe us nothing for our legal services.
+In addition, we offer a “No Win/No-Fee” Guarantee, which means if we cannot secure financial compensation on your behalf, you owe us nothing for our legal services.

 Contact us today!
 Our law firm has successfully prosecuted policy limits cases.
-To get your case started we provide extensive case evaluations at no charge.
+We provide extensive case evaluations at no charge to get your case started.